Leonard Co: Death

-Co, forester Sofronio Cortez, and farmer Julius Borromeo, were working on a biodiversity project under the auspices of the Energy Development Corporation when they were killed in an incident involving nine members of the 19th Infantry Battalion of the Armed Forces of the Philippines in the forests of Kananga, Leyte, on November 15, 2010.
+Co, forester Sofronio Cortez, and farmer Julius Borromeo, were working on a biodiversity project under the auspices of the Energy Development Corporation when they were killed in an incident involving nine members of the 19th Infantry Battalion of the Armed Forces of the Philippines' 8th Infantry Division in the forests of Kananga, Leyte, on November 15, 2010.
 He and the group were examining a tree when the shooting began, and three bullets hit Co; resulting in death within 20 minutes.
 He was 56.

 Members of the army unit claimed that Co's group had been caught in the crossfire in a fight between their unit and the New People's Army, but this claim was challenged by numerous investigating groups, including the Philippine National Police and the Philippines' Commission on Human Rights.
-The Department of Justice eventually filed charges against the soldiers involved, and the case is currently in the courts.
+The Department of Justice eventually filed charges against the soldiers involved, and the case is currently in the courts, charging nine soldiers with reckless imprudence resulting in multiple homicide.
+The Co family's appeal to the DOJ to upgrade the charges to murder remains pending as of 2022.

 Burial and legacy

 During his wake, Co was conferred the rare honor of having his coffin briefly displayed in front of the University of the Philippines Diliman's copy of the UP Oblation - the iconic symbol of the University of the Philippines.

 In accordance to his wishes, a third of his ashes was scattered in the 16-hectare forest dynamics plot he built and worked on in Palanan, Isabela, up in the Sierra Madre Mountains.
 Another third was given to the UP Institute of Biology and scattered under one of UP's trees, to symbolize that Co would always be a part of the university.
 The last third of his ashes was given to his family.

 On May 2, 2011, Co was posthumously conferred the National Academy of Science and Technology's Hugh Greenwood Environmental Award for his contribution in profiling forest biodiversity.

+In 2022, Filipino illustrator Raxenne Maniquiz designed "Rafflesiaceae of the Philippines", a poster showing rare endemic plants in Philippine tropical forests, inspired by a map made by Co and his colleagues.

+On Co's death anniversary on November 15, 2023, the Leonard Co Ethnobotanical Garden was inaugurated at the Northwestern University to honor Co's contribution to Philippine botany.

+"Mga Rebolusyonaryo," a mural depicting Co, chemist Maria Orosa, and botanist Eduardo Quisumbing was unveiled at the Polytechnic University of the Philippines in 2024.